International Bureau of Weights and Measures: Structure

-The BIPM is overseen by the International Committee for Weights and Measures (Comité international des poids et mesures, CIPM), a committee of eighteen members that meet normally in two sessions per year, which is in turn overseen by the General Conference on Weights and Measures (Conférence générale des poids et mesures, CGPM) that meets in Paris usually once every four years, consisting of delegates of the governments of the Member States and observers from the Associates of the CGPM.
+The BIPM has a supervisory board called the International Committee for Weights and Measures (Comité international des poids et mesures, CIPM), a committee of eighteen members that meet normally in two sessions per year, which is in turn overseen by the General Conference on Weights and Measures (Conférence générale des poids et mesures, CGPM) that meets in Paris usually once every four years, consisting of delegates of the governments of the Member States and observers from the Associates of the CGPM.
 These organs are also commonly referred to by their French initialisms.

 History

 The creation of the International Bureau of Weights and Measures followed the Metre Convention of 1875, after the Franco-Prussian War (1870–1871), at the initiative of the International Geodetic Association.
 This process began with the 1855 Paris Exposition, shortly after the Great Exhibition, when the need for international standardisation of weights and measures became apparent.
 During the process of unification of Germany, geodesists called for the establishment of an International Bureau of Weights and Measures in Europe.
 These trends culminated in the 1889 General Conference on Weights and Measures, with the distribution of the metre and kilogram standards to the States parties to the Metre Convention.

 When the metre was adopted as an international unit of length, it was well known that it no longer corresponded to its historical definition.
-Carlos Ibáñez e Ibáñez de Ibero, first president of both the International Geodetic Association and the International Committee for Weigths and Measures, took part to the remeasurement and extension of the arc measurement of Delambre and Méchain.
+Carlos Ibáñez e Ibáñez de Ibero, first president of both the International Geodetic Association and the International Committee for Weights and Measures, took part to the remeasurement and extension of the arc measurement of Delambre and Méchain.
 At that time, mathematicians like Legendre and Gauss had developed new methods for processing data, including the least squares method which allowed to compare experimental data tainted with observational errors to a mathematical model.
-Moreover, the International Bureau of Weights and Measures would have a central role for international geodetic measurements as Charles Édouard Guillaume's discovery of invar minimised the impact of measurement inaccuracies due to temperature systematic errors.
+Moreover, the International Bureau of Weights and Measures would have a central role for international geodetic measurements as Charles Édouard Guillaume's discovery of invar, an especially temperature-stable nickel-iron alloy, minimised the impact of measurement inaccuracies due to temperature observational errors.